-Functions are built in a specific manner:
+Functions are built in a specific manner.

-- Like formulas, functions begin with an equals (=) sign. - Next to be inserted is the name of the function, such as SUM or AVERAGE. - After that is a set of parentheses that usually contains one or more arguments.
-An argument is information necessary for a calculation.
+- Like all formulas, functions begin with an equals (=) sign. - Next is the name of the function, such as SUM or AVERAGE. - After that is a set of parentheses that usually contains one or more arguments.
+An argument is information necessary for the calculation.
 The range A1:A100 is the argument in each of the examples in the preceding table.